ddxy/whispercat/README.md

 - **Audio Format Options**: Allow users to choose the output audio format (e.g., WAV, MP3).
 - **Multiple Language Support**: Expand GUI and transcription support to more languages.
 - **Custom Shortcuts**: Add the ability to configure custom hotkeys for various actions.
-- **Audio Playback**: Integrate audio playback functionality for recorded files directly within the application.
+- **Audio Playback**: Integrate audio playback functionality for recorded files directly within the audioRecorderUI.
 - **Continuous Recording Mode**: Enable a mode for long-term recording sessions with automatic splitting of large files.
-- **Much more**: Maybe another way to package the application
+- **Much more**: Maybe another way to package the audioRecorderUI

 Feel free to contribute any of these features or suggest new ones in the issues section!